itsnph/itsnph/README.md

-### Ahoy there!
+### Ahoy there! ૮˶• ﻌ •˶ა

-I've done some work on geographical biases in natural history collections, you can find out more about this project in its repository @itsnph/geo-bias-nhm!
+Here you can find out about my work on geographical biases in natural history collections!
+More about this project, its code, figures, and workflows, can be found in its repository @itsnph/geo-bias-nhm!

-૮˶• ﻌ •˶ა
-./づ~ ♡ See ya round!

 <!--
 **itsnph/itsnph** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.